 Finally, it’s important to note that these filtration results apply to the filter itself – not the mask.
 The filter on MeoAir masks can be replaced easily, and it is important to ensure it is correctly fitted every time.
 If the filter isn’t fitted properly, you will not get the full capabilities of the mask.

 These filtration results place the MeoAir in what I would consider to be the top tier of reusable respirators.
-It provides similar or better filtration when compared to masks such as Cambridge Mask and Totobobo Mask.
+It provides similar or better filtration when compared to masks such as Cambridge Mask, Re-Mask and Totobobo Mask.

 One of the primary marketing points of MeoAir is the decreased breathing resistance that is offers compared to other respirators.
 I looked into this claim and was surprised with the results – the breathing resistance offered from MeoAir (and the Helix filters) is not only lower than comparable masks but it is significantly lower.

 For the New Zealand & Australian P2 standard, an inhalation resistance of less than 70pa at 30L/min is required.
 At 95L/min an inhalation resistance of less than 250pa is required.
 The Helix filter showed an average resistance of 10.67pa at 30L/min and 34.17pa at 95L/min.
 (Source – Lanaco)